Nance Legins-Costley: Early life

 Nance Legins Cox was born in 1813 in Kaskaskia into the household of Colonel Thomas Cox, which at that time was hosting the Illinois Territorial General Assembly.
 Ironically, Nance was born a slave in the capital of a supposed free territory.
+Not much is known about her parents except that they were also slaves of Cox.

+She also had a youngster sister whose name was Dice.

+In the period before the trial, Nance would go from being owned by Cox to a man named Nathan Cromwell, from whom she would later fight to gain her freedom.

 Legal battle

-Nance was an African-American female slave who managed to have her case appealed to the Illinois Supreme Court three times before Lincoln successfully argued for her freedom, using the same Jeffersonian principle Lincoln later signed into law “… that Neither slavery nor involuntary servitude shall exist…” in the state of Illinois and later in the entire United States and its territories.
+Nance was an African-American female slave who managed to have her case appealed to the Illinois Supreme Court three times before Lincoln successfully argued for her freedom, using the same Jeffersonian principle Lincoln later signed into law "...that Neither slavery nor involuntary servitude shall exist..." in the state of Illinois and later in the entire United States and its territories.
 Nance Legins (Cox – Cromwell) Costley became the legal personification of the basic definition of slavery over a period of thirteen years.

-In her previous court attempts to gain "my personal liberty" in Nance v.
-Howard, 1828, the verdict read, “A servant is a possession and CAN BE SOLD".
-The next legal challenge appealed by abolitionist Maj.
+In her previous court attempts to gain "My personal liberty" in Nance v.
+Howard, 1828, the verdict read, "A servant is a possession and CAN BE SOLD".
+The verdict was challenged in appeal by abolitionist Maj.
 David Bailey in Bailey v.
 Cromwell,1841.
 Bailey's wife, Sarah Brown-Bailey, had family connections to the Underground Railroad, but Nance was with child and in no condition to travel.
 Major Bailey was a fellow Whig politically, who had served in the same militia unit with a young Captain Lincoln during the Black Hawk War.
 Abraham Lincoln argued Article VI of the Northwest Ordinance of 1787, no less than three times in court.
 The decision was written by Illinois Supreme Court Justice and future U.S. Senator Sidney Breese, and established two basic and sweeping precedents that reversed Nance's previous case and other slavery verdicts: